lordmathis/llamactl/docs/quick-start.md

 - **Monitor** its status in real-time
 - **View logs** by clicking the logs button
 - **Stop** the instance when needed

+## Create an Inference API Key

+To make inference requests to your instances, you'll need an inference API key:

+1. In the web UI, click the **Settings** icon (gear icon in the top-right)
+2. Navigate to the **API Keys** tab
+3. Click **Create API Key**
+4. Configure your key:
+   - **Name**: Give it a descriptive name (e.g., "Production Key", "Development Key")
+   - **Expiration**: Optionally set an expiration date for the key
+   - **Permissions**: Choose whether the key can access all instances or only specific ones
+5. Click **Create**
+6. **Copy the generated key** - it will only be shown once!

+The key will look like: `llamactl-...`

+You can create multiple inference keys with different permissions for different use cases (e.g., one for development, one for production, or keys limited to specific instances).

 ## Example Configurations